RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 * `name` - (Required) A meaningful name to identify the subscription
 * `payment_method` (Optional) The payment method for the requested subscription, (either `credit-card` or `marketplace`).
 If `credit-card` is specified, `payment_method_id` must be defined.
 * `payment_method_id` - (Optional) A valid payment method pre-defined in the current account.
 This value is __Optional__ for AWS/GCP Marketplace accounts, but __Required__ for all other account types.
-* `memory_storage` - (Optional) Memory storage preference: either ‘ram’ or a combination of 'ram-and-flash’.
+* `memory_storage` - (Optional) Memory storage preference: either ‘ram’ or a combination of ‘ram-and-flash’.
 Default: ‘ram’
 * `persistent_storage_encryption` - (Optional) Encrypt data stored in persistent storage.
 Required for a GCP subscription.
 Default: ‘true’
 * `allowlist` - (Optional) An allowlist object, documented below
 * `cloud_provider` - (Required) A cloud provider object, documented below